AlexaLopez-Wz/TodoistAutomatedSolution/README.md

 	```
 	npm run testlogin2browsersheadlessmode
 	```
-- Full regression (all the thest cases in this solution):
+- Full regression (all the test cases in this solution):
 	```
 	npm run fullregression
 	```